Florida/Georgia Personal Injury & Workers Compensation

 d.
 Is moved to another address.

-3. Not permit the dog to be outside a proper enclosure unless the dog is muzzled and restrained by a substantial chain or leash and under control of a competent person.
-The muzzle must be made in a manner that will not cause injury to the dog or interfere with its vision or respiration but will prevent it from biting a person or animal.
-The owner may exercise the dog in a securely fenced or enclosed area that does not have a top, without a muzzle or leash, if the dog remains within his or her sight and only members of the immediate household or persons 18 years of age or older are allowed in the enclosure when the dog is present.
+5. Not allow the dog to be outside a proper enclosure unless the dog is muzzled and restrained by a substantial chain or leash and under control of a competent person.
+The muzzle must be made in a manner that will not cause injury to the dog or interfere with its vision or respiration but will prevent it from biting a person or an animal.
+The owner may exercise the dog on the owner’s property in a proper enclosure without a muzzle or leash if the dog remains within the owner’s sight and only members of the immediate household or persons 18 years of age or older, if applicable, are allowed in the enclosure when the dog is present.
 When being transported, such dogs must be safely and securely restrained within a vehicle.

 (b) If a dog is classified as a dangerous dog due to an incident that causes severe injury to a human being, based upon the nature and circumstances of the injury and the likelihood of a future threat to the public safety, health, and welfare, the dog may be destroyed in an expeditious and humane manner.